 If your curiosity has led you here, or you are returning for a peek, first off apologies for neglecting this blog.
 I founded the Picture Book Academy, now the Children's Book Academy and promptly forgot about this blog.
 Oy vey!
-We have fresh blog posts Mondays, Wednesdays and Fridays over at the Academy and I do one every first Monday of the month right here.
+We have fresh blog posts every Monday over at the Academy and I do one the first Monday of the month right here.
 I was going to just delete this blog but there are some sweet video reviews and cool comments so I decided to leave it.
-If you are up for it come on over to Mondays with Mandy and Mira and check out more recent posts and apologies for letting this go.
+If you are up for it come on over and check out more recent posts with apologies for letting this go.

 Hi everyone!
 Due to the holiday, the Mondays with Mira Book Review will be posted this Tuesday!
 I hope everyone has a wonderful weekend! :)